 While the MSN path hones in on the latest medical theories and societal issues, students in the MBA in Health Care Administration generally focus on the foundations of upper-level management, including the ethical and political demands associated with them.
 The MBA degree offers the skills to advance your knowledge of business concepts specifically as they relate to health care.
 Many lessons in this concentration are framed within a historical and practical perspective with the intent of teaching students how to conceptualize and deal with future issues.

-Did you know that Concordia University Online has a MBA with a Health Care Administration concentration that is perfect for nurses looking to grow their professional potential.
+Did you know that we have an MBA with a Health Care Administration concentration that is perfect for nurses looking to grow their professional potential?
 Our program educates health care professionals who are ready to think on their feet and confidently implement custom policies and strategies within their particular organization.
 Taught by professionals with a wealth of industry experience, our 100% online courses fit your schedule and life.
-Whether your goal is to manage an entire facility, a specific clinical area, or a group medical practice, you will be able to adapt to the constant changes in health-care laws, regulations, and technology now and into the future.
+Whether your goal is to manage an entire facility, a specific clinical area, or a group medical practice, you will be able to adapt to the constant changes in health care laws, regulations, and technology now and into the future.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.